rgrokett/RaspiThermalCam/README.md

 ### Snapshot
 Due to a bug in the Python SDL library, the touch screen doesn’t currently work with PyGame software.
 So I used the tslib and a small custom C program to detect screen touches.

-To take a screenshot of a thermal image, just touch anywhere on the touch screen.
+Unfortunately, this broke in Raspbian Buster.
+Otherwise, to take a screenshot of a thermal image, just touch anywhere on the touch screen.
 The screen will flash to let you know an image has been taken.
 Images are saved to the /home/pi/snapshot subdirectory as  PNG files.
 These can be transferred to your PC using:

 Mac/Linux: